10 Essential Network Security Best Practices

 - Ensure valuable information is not taken out of the company

 Chose a training solution that doesn't put your people to sleep or go in one ear and out the other.
-Instead, train your people on proper cyber security hygiene in a way that emphasizes just how important it is.
+Instead, train your people on proper cyber security hygiene in a way that emphasises just how important it is.
 Finding creative techniques to make the training stick will go a long way.

 7. Outline Clear Use Policies for New Employees and Third Parties